zwarnerdun/GreenHouse-Project/README.md

 Our project serves as a simulator that will retrieve weather parameters from a specified geographic location.
 It will recreate items, such as temperature and lighting, at that remote location in a conservatory/greenhouse at a different location on the planet.
 As well as returning important facts on your plant.

 # Team Efforts
-• Payal - sass, weather api, UX
+• Payal - Pure.css, weather api, UX

 • Robert - firebase, tropicalfruitandveg api